cvansteenburg/odmantic/docs/fields.md

     the database and the ones only created locally.

-Even if this behavior is convenient, it is still possible to [define custom primary keys](#primary-key).
+While this behavior is convenient, it is still possible to [define custom primary keys](#primary-key).